 Purpose: The purpose of this annotation exercise is to gain insight into the challenges of rising textbook costs and to share insights from your own experience.

-Read the following research article and add or reply to annotations using on the Hypothes.is OERuLiDA103 group sharing personal insights and experiences.
+Read the following research article and add or reply to annotations using Hypothes.is sharing personal insights and experiences.
 Remember to tag your posts using the course code: LiDA103: